genet-sql-bi/sql-data-warehouse-project1/README.md

 # Data Warehouse and Analytics Project

-Welcome to the Data Warehouse and Analytics Project repository!
-This project presents an end-to-end data warehousing and analytics solution, from designing and building a SQL Server–based data warehouse to generating meaningful analytical insights.
-It is created as a portfolio project and follows industry best practices in modern data engineering and analytics.
+Welcome to the Data Warehouse and Analytics Project repository! 🚀 This project demonstrates an end-to-end data warehousing and analytics solution, from building a SQL Server–based data warehouse to generating meaningful analytical insights.

-*Project Requirements*

-Building the Data Warehouse (Data Engineering)

-*Objective*
+Designed as a portfolio project, it follows industry best practices in modern data engineering, data modeling, and analytics.

+**Project Overview**

+This project covers the full data lifecycle, including:

+Data Architecture
-Develop a modern data warehouse using SQL Server to consolidate sales data and support analytical reporting and informed decision-making.
+Designing a modern data warehouse using the Medallion Architecture (Bronze, Silver, and Gold layers).

-*Specifications*
+ETL Pipelines
+Extracting, transforming, and loading data from source systems into a centralized warehouse.

+Data Modeling
+Building fact and dimension tables optimized for analytical and reporting queries.

+Analytics & Reporting
+Creating SQL-based analytical queries to support business insights and decision-making.

+This repository is intended for professionals and students looking to showcase skills in:

+SQL Development

+Data Architecture

+Data Engineering

+ETL Pipeline Development

+Data Modeling

+Data Analytics

 Data Sources: Load data from two source systems (ERP and CRM) provided as CSV files.